 Steve has spearheaded several programs that have been very beneficial to the auto recycling industry, including the development and implementation of the Canadian Automotive Recyclers’ Environmental Code; auto recyclers’ involvement with the National Scrappage program called Retire Your Ride; vehicle take-back and retirement programs with three Canadian auto manufacturers; the development of the Green Recycled Parts marketing brand; and the startup of the Canadian Auto Recyclers magazine, which is now in its twelfth year of production.

 He currently represents ARC on the Switch Out Advisory Committee with the Canadian Vehicle Manufacturers Association (CVMA), the Canadian Steel Producers Association, and the Canadian Association of Recycling Industries.
 He also leads a coalition with the CVMA and the Global Automakers of Canada to work with the Canadian Council of Ministers of the Environment on the review of Canada’s regulations relating to the auto recycling sector.

 Steve has spoken at industry events throughout Canada and the USA, and internationally in Japan, United Kingdom, Belgium, Switzerland and Malaysia.
-He is a regular contributor to the Automotive Recyclers Association’s Auto Recycling magazine, and the Canadian Auto Recyclers magazine.
+He is a regular contributor to the Automotive Recyclers Association’s Auto Recycling magazine, Collision Management magazine and the Canadian Auto Recyclers magazine.

 In 2010, ARC hosted the International Roundtable on Auto Recycling (IRT) in Quebec City and Steve acted as Chairman.
 He was also asked by the organizing committee of the 2011 IRT in Liverpool to once again chair the IRT.
-ARC is currently organizing the next IRT in Niagara Falls Canada in September 2017.
+ARC recently hosted the most recent IRT in Niagara Falls Canada in September 2017.

 steve <at> autorecyclers <dot> ca